-Cravings, Decoded – Part 7
+Cravings, Decoded – Part 7 of 7

-What Makes a Tool Effective?
+What Makes a Tool Effective

 An effective craving tool does three things: